 Usually it is easier and quicker to install electric net and it can be moved to other place if needed, but because of this it is also less stable and less durable.
-To protect livestock from wolves it should be not less than 1.20 m high.
-Similarly to the electric enclosure an additional electric wire can be installed above the ground in front of the enclosure.
-Also, additional electric strings above the net can be installed to protect from jumping over.
+To protect livestock from wolves it should be not less than 1.10 m high.
+Similarly to the electric fence an additional electric wire can be installed above the ground in front of the enclosure.
+Also, additional electric tapes above the net can be installed to protect from jumping over.
 The net is effective when the power is on, so it needs to be checked regularly whether there are no leakage through objects touching the net.

 The electric net is suitable for any farm, most of all for sheep herd which has to be regularly moved to another part of the pasture.
 The electric net can fence all pasture or only a part of it where the animals are kept for the night.
-In this case enough space is needed so that animals would feel safe in the centre of it.
+In this case enough space is needed so that animals would feel safe in the center of it.

 Correctly installed and maintained electric net is an effective measure protecting from predators.
 The net itself is a physical barrier and electric shock is really unpleasant to the animal that has contact with the fence.
 It is believed that animals sense the electric field, so their resolution to come closer or to try to get in decreases.